cjnankervis/Re-Climate/Validation/Readme.md

 # SEASONAL CLIMATE FORECAST VALIDATION
-## Company ceased trading in June 2023, reverting to project status.
-No liability accepted.
+## No liability accepted.

+## Open to requests from strategic partners with experience in large language models (LLMs), meteorology contract work, technology/ IP sale.

 <b>Re-Climate® forecasts are referenced to current-day equivalent climate means centred on the year 2024.</b>